 White pine needle tea is made from the white pine tree.
 The Native Americans used to make this tea.
 It is high in vitamins A and C. It is said that drinking the tea is good for a cough or congestion.
 White pine grows quite prolific throughout the northeast.
 Just about any hike, I go on I find white pine.
 White pine needles can be taken from either a juvenile tree or an adult tree.
 The younger trees may be easier to get to since the needles are readily available.
-The best way to identify them are by looking at the needles.
-The grow in clusters of five.
+The best way to identify them is by looking at the needles.
+They grow in clusters of five.
 They often droop like very slender fingers.

 Making The Tea

 You don’t need a lot of needles to make a cup of tea.
 I just snipped of a small branch and brought it home.
 I gave it a quick wash.
 Here is my recipe: